 The Shinkansen lines are extensive and cover the majority of Japan, from Tokyo to Osaka and the south, to the northern parts of Honshu and the entirety of the island of Hokkaido.

-Holders of the JR Pass are granted unlimited access to all of the Shinkansen bullet trains during its validity, with the exception of the Nozomi and Mizuho Shinkansen, which runs on the Tokaido, Sanyo, and Kyushu Shinkansen lines.
+Holders of the JR Pass are granted unlimited access to all of the Shinkansen bullet trains during its validity.
+From October 2023, you can also ride the Nozomi and Mizuho Shinkansen if you pay a supplement.
+These run on the Tokaido, Sanyo, and Kyushu Shinkansen lines.

 Top destinations in Japan